Sonal146/Vendor-Payment-Procurement-System-VPPS-/README.md

-# Vendor Payment & Procurement System (VPPS) — Anonymized Sample
+# Vendor Payment & Procurement System (VPPS) — Anonymized Version

+>

-> **IMPORTANT NOTICE:** This is a **portfolio demonstration project** containing anonymized and fictional business analysis artifacts.
+  ⚠️IMPORTANT NOTICE:** This is a **portfolio demonstration project** containing anonymized and fictional business analysis artifacts.
 No real company data, personal information, or sensitive business details are included in this repository.

 ##  Project Overview